stripe/stripe-python/README.md

     logging.basicConfig()
     logging.getLogger('stripe').setLevel(logging.DEBUG)
     ```

 ### Accessing response code and headers

-You can access the response code and headers using the `last_response` property of the returned resource.
+You can access the HTTP response code and headers using the `last_response` property of the returned resource.

 ```python
 customer = stripe.Customer.retrieve(